Kiran1689/Awesome-Dev-Portfolios/README.md

 If you face any issues or bugs while using this project, please feel free to create a new [Issue](https://github.com/Kiran1689/Awesome-Dev-Portfolios/issues/new/choose) in the Issues section.

 ### 3. Feature Requests:💡
-If you have a feature in mind that you think would enhance this project, Please submit your ideas in the [Issue](https://github.com/Kiran1689/Awesome-Dev-Portfolios/issues/new/choose) section,
+If you have a feature in mind that you think would enhance this project, Please submit your ideas in the [Issue](https://github.com/Kiran1689/Awesome-Dev-Portfolios/issues/new/choose) section.

 ## Support💜